rxbrad/es-theme-freeplay/README.md

 -----------
 1) The easiest install method is using the es-themes menu in Retropie
 2) It can also be manually installed/updated using the commands below
-3) See the note at the end of this Readme for a third installation method that gives you each of the 12 color variants to choose from in the UI Settings menu of EmulationStation (note that this install method is completely separate from the es-themes menu in Retropie)
+3) You can use a utility to install a separate version of the theme for each of the twelve possible color variants.
+See https://github.com/rxbrad/rxbrad_themeutils for details.

 NEW INSTALL (Manual Method):
 ```